Video Broadcast Software for Live Streaming Sports

 With the right software solution, live streaming sports is easier than ever.
 Plus, these tools offer a range of features that make streaming more powerful, too.

-Of course, software is only one piece of the puzzle.
+Of course, the software is only one piece of the puzzle.
 Do you already have a video streaming solution ready for live sports?
-If not, you should check out DaCast.
-It’s a powerful, versatile live streaming and video-on-demand hosting platform with tools like analytics, video monetization, security and privacy settings, and more!
+If not, you should check out Dacast.
+It’s a powerful, versatile live streaming and video-on-demand hosting platform with tools like analytics, video monetization, security, and privacy settings, and more!

-Why not take advantage of our free 30-day trial (no credit card required)?
-You can test all the DaCast features for yourself to see if it’s a good fit for you!
+Why not take advantage of our free 14-day trial (no credit card required)?
+You can test all the Dacast features for yourself to see if it’s a good fit for you!

 For exclusive offers and regular live streaming tips, join our LinkedIn group.
 Do you have questions or feedback on this article?
 We’d love to hear from you in the comments below!